Skip to main content

 What it's like to work with me

 If you're looking for someone to nod along and tell you everything is fine, I'm probably not the right fit.
-If you want clear thinking, honest feedback and someone who understands both the tech and the business, we'll get on well.
+If you want clear thinking, honest feedback, and someone who understands both the technology and the business, we'll work well together.

 • Plain language, even for complex topics